Elynluo/Elynluo.github.io/_pages/about.md

 News
 ======
+01/21/2025 - I got the 2026 SPIE Best Paper Award at the Photons Plus Ultrasound Conference in San Francisco, California.
+Can finally have a good sleep now... \
+01/16/2026 - Big congrats to Yang for his second Nature BME paper!
+Really inspiring perseverance and determination! \
-11/21/2025 - Big congrats to Byullee, Rui and Cindy for our paper published in Science Advances! \
+12/08/2025 - Congrats to Xiaofei for her IEEE TMI paper! \ 11/21/2025 - Big congrats to Byullee, Rui and Cindy for our paper published in Science Advances! \
 06/24/2025 - Big congrats to Xin and Cindy for our paper published in Nature BME! \
 06/17/2025 - My Google Scholar citation reached 1000+! \